 - Ricotta - part skim will also work.
 I have tested this but it won't have the same richness.

-- Lemons - experiment with other citrus fruits like oranges or limes in place of or in addition to lemons.
+- Lemons - experiment with other citrus fruits like oranges or limes in place of or in addition to lemons - see my orange pistachio cake for inspiration.

 - Olive Oil - substitute with butter or use a combination of both (NB - I haven't tested this myself, but if you do experiment, let me know!).